 Sittin’ On The Dock Of The Bay

-As the California Gold Rush took hold of the western United States, San Francisco—a small coastal city established by Spanish colonists in 1776—saw its population swell from a mere 1,000 people in 1848 to almost 25,000 a year later.
+As the California Gold Rush took hold of the west, San Francisco—a small coastal city established by Spanish colonists in 1776—saw its population swell from a mere 1,000 people in 1848 to almost 25,000 a year later.
 And with nearly a century left before the Bay and Golden Gate Bridges would be completed in 1936 and 1937, the ferry boat became the sole method of transport to San Francisco for commuters, travelers, and prospectors from the north and east.

 People In Motion, People In Motion